hildogjr/KiCost/README.rst

 --------

 * Processes the BOM XML file from your KiCad schematic to create a part-cost spreadsheet by scraping the web sites of several popular distributors for price and inventory data.
-  (Mouser and Newark/Element14 are currently supported.
-Digi-Key was supported, but they put a challenge script into their website to prevent scraping, so we're working on that.)
 * The spreadsheet contains quantity-adjusted pricing from each distributor for individual parts and the total board.
 * Enter the number of boards to be built in a spreadsheet cell and all the pricing